cbor-wg/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 The only way to avoid this equivalence is by using a tag specifically designed to carry NaNs without these equivalence rules, since tags extend the data model unless otherwise specified.

 The equivalence is similar to how the floating-point value 1.0 is treated as the same value regardless of the precision used to encode it.
-Of course, some floating-point values cannot be represented in shorter formats (e.g., 2.0e+50 cannot be encoded in half-precision).
+Some floating-point values cannot be represented in shorter formats (e.g., 2.0e+50 cannot be encoded in half-precision).
 The same is true for some NaNs.

 In preferred serialization, this equivalence MUST be used to shorten encoding length.
 If a NaN can be represented equivalently in a shorter form (e.g., half-precision rather than single-precision), then the shorter representation MUS be used.

 This equivalence also applies when floating-point values are used as map keys.
-For example, a map key encoded as half-precision may be equivalent to one encoded as double-precision if they meet the equivalence rules above.
+A map key encoded as half-precision MUST be considered a duplicate of one encoded as double-precision if they meet the equivalence rules above.

 However, this equivalence does not apply to map sorting.
 Sorting operates on the fully encoded and serialized representation, not on the abstract data model.

 It is {{Section 2 of -cbor}} that establishes this equivalence by stating that the number of bytes used to encode a floating-point value is not visible in the data model.
-{{Section 4.1 of -cbor}} defines preferred serialization and requires shortest-length encoding of NaNs including instructions on how to do it.
+{{Section 4.1 of -cbor}} defines preferred serialization.
+It requires shortest-length encoding of NaNs including instructions on how to do it.
 {{Section 5.6.1 of -cbor}} describes how NaNs are treated as equivalent when used as map keys.
 These three parts of {{-cbor}} are consistent and are the basis of this restatement.